krithikag23/AI-Podcast-Topic-Classifier-Episode-Recommender/README.md

 # AI Podcast Topic Classifier Episode Recommender
 This application leverages Natural Language Processing (NLP) to analyze podcast episode descriptions and automatically determine their topic category.
-Using similarity analysis, it also recommends the Top-3
+Using similarity analysis, it also recommends the Top-3 most relevant podcast episodes for users to explore further.

 ## Features
 - **Topic Classification** using ML